lamhh26/funny_videos_be/README.md

 docker compose run --rm web rspec --exclude-pattern "spec/system/**/*_spec.rb"
 ```

-With test suites of the intergration test in `system` folder: In integration testing we will use the libraries `capybara` and `selenium-webdriver`
+With test suites of the intergration test in `system` folder, we use the libraries `capybara` and `selenium-webdriver`

 Change `.env` file like below:
 ```